Professional Team

 Judith D. Arceneaux, M.A., CCC-SLP

 Judith holds a Bachelor of Science in Speech Pathology from Xavier University of Louisiana, a Master of Arts in Speech-Language Pathology from the University of Houston, the Certificate of Clinical Competence from the American Speech-Language-Hearing Association, and is licensed by the State of Texas.
 Prior to joining SLRC in 1998, Judith worked for 5 years in a public school setting and for over 20 years in the private sector.
 She has had training from the Neuhaus Education Center.
-She also is trained by Lindamood Bell Learning Processes, Inc. in the Visualizing and Verbalizing program.

 Ann K. Neyland, M.A., CCC-SLP